geopython/pygeoapi/docs/source/openapi.rst

 .. image:: /_static/openapi_get_item.png

-For each feature in our dataset we have a specific identifier.
+For each item in our dataset we have a specific identifier.
 Notice that the identifier is not part of the GeoJSON properties, but is provided as a GeoJSON root property of ``id``.

 .. image:: /_static/openapi_get_item_id.png